-Pursuant to FASB ASC 815, the Company is required to report the value of certain warrants as a liability at fair value and record the changes in the fair value of the warrant liabilities as a gain or loss in its consolidated statement of operations and comprehensive loss due to the price-based anti-dilution rights of warrants.
+Pursuant to FASB ASC 815, the Company is required to report the value of certain warrants as a liability at fair value and record the changes in the fair value of the warrant liabilities as a gain or loss in its consolidated statements of operations and comprehensive loss due to the price-based anti-dilution rights of warrants.

 During June 2012, the Company issued warrants to purchase a total of 15,000,000 shares of common stock to Visser Precision Cast, LLC under a Master Transaction Agreement (the "Visser MTA Agreement").
-These warrants had an original exercise price of \$0.22 per share and expire on June 1, 2017 and were originally valued at \$4,260.
-These warrants also have certain anti-dilution and exercise price reset provisions which qualify the warrants to be classified as a liability under FASB ASC 815.
+These warrants had an original exercise price of \$0.22 per share and an expiration date of June 1, 2017 and were originally valued at \$4,260.
+These warrants also had certain anti-dilution and exercise price reset provisions which qualify the warrants to be classified as a liability under FASB ASC 815.
 As a result of subsequent issuances of the Company's common stock, which resulted in an anti-dilution impact, the exercise price of these warrants was reduced to \$0.16 as of March 22, 2017 and December 31, 2016.
 In addition, the number of shares to be issued under the warrants as a result of the anti-dilution provision increased to 21,317,094 as of March 22, 2017 and December 31, 2016.
-On March 22, 2017 Visser Precision Cast exercised, on a cashless basis, all 21,317,094 warrants, resulting in the issuance of 4,241,386 shares of the Company's common stock.
-Upon exercise, the Company reclassified \$975 of the associated warrant liability to permanent equity, with \$4 being allocated to common stock and \$971 to additional paid in capital.
-The change in warrant value for these warrants for the three and six months ended June 30, 2017 was a (gain) loss of \$0 and (\$553), respectively.
-This compares to a loss of \$347 and \$949 for the three and six months ended June 30, 2016, respectively.
+On March 22, 2017, Visser Precision Cast exercised, on a cashless basis, all 21,317,094 warrants, resulting in the issuance of 4,241,386 shares of the Company's common stock.
+Upon exercise, the Company reclassified \$975 of the associated warrant liability to additional paid in capital, with \$4 being allocated to common stock and \$971 to additional paid in capital.
+The change in warrant value for these warrants for the three months ended March 31, 2018 and 2017 was a gain of \$0 and \$553, respectively.